brgr/books-app/doc/notes.md

 https://serverfault.com/questions/758225/cannot-connect-to-mongodb-in-docker
 (see: service name instead of IP)

+## Cursive IDE

+Notes on the IntelliJ IDEA plugin called `Cursive`, that I personally mostly use.

+### Fix/Add source/resource paths

+Sometimes one might want to add source or resource paths to the project, often also for specific projects.
+As an example: We re-configured the project so that it would contain DEV sources in `env/dev/clj`, and PROD sources in `env/prod/clj`.
+We can specify this in our `project.clj` and so far all was fine.
+However, after adding these source paths in `project.clj` and after importing the changes / updating leiningen, the new source paths would still not show in IntelliJ.
+To fix this, one needs to still **select the profile in the *Leiningen* tab**.

+I found this tip [here][22].

 ## Servers

 Quick note on Jetty: Both Jetty and Tomcat are widely used.
 I have decided to use Jetty just by chance.
 I think in the